ilee38/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Advent of Code no LLMs
+Advent of Code solutions–no LLMs.